-The Richfield Historical Society’s mission is: to acquire, document and preserve the unique story of Richfield, Minnesota.
+The Richfield Historical Society’s mission is: To acquire, document and preserve the unique story of Richfield, Minnesota.
 In addition, our mission is to inspire a sense of place and history through the details of our past.

 The Richfield Historical Society was formed in 1967 to preserve and share the history of the Bartholomew House.
-The House Museums stands as reminder of an agricultural age in Richfield before large farmsteads gave way to tracks of suburban homes.
+The House Museum stands as a reminder of an agricultural age in Richfield before large farmsteads gave way to tracks of suburban homes.
 Built by Riley Bartholomew for his family in 1852, the house is now a museum giving visitors a chance to learn about farm life in Richfield.

 We are a registered 501(c)(3) organization so your contributions to our non-profit organization are tax-exempt.

 The Richfield History Center is open every Wednesday and Saturday from 12-4PM.
 Please visit us at any time for help with Richfield history.

 6901 Lyndale Avenue S. | Richfield, MN 55423 | 612-798-6140